 Students who are not Nebraska residents should be prepared to pay the non-resident tuition rate.
 UNMC has a limited number of Non-Resident Tuition Scholarships (NRTS).
 These scholarships do not cover the full difference between resident and nonresident rates.
 NRTS are awarded annually and are not guaranteed for following years.
 Questions about financial assistance should be directed to the UNMC financial aid office.

 There are no nursing student dorms — nor any housing requirement.
 You may live where you choose.
 For the Omaha campus: UNMC has rental units available on/near campus and other housing locator assistance.

 17. How new are your nursing education facilities?

 The Kearney division moved into the new Health Science Education Complex in summer, 2015.
 New nursing buildings opened in Norfolk and Omaha in 2010.
 On the Omaha campus, the Sorrell Center for Health Science Education opened in 2008.
 The Scottsbluff campus facility is located in the Harms building on the WNCC campus.
-Lincoln is scheduled for a new nursing building — with completion anticipated in May, 2018.
+The Lincoln campus facility is in the new University Health/College of Nursing building opened in August 2018.

 18. What is your faculty-student ratio?

 There is approximately one faculty member for each ten students — another UNMC advantage for your nursing education.